 - Proper shoes for walking.
 No sandals, open toed shoes, or slip ons.

-This class is now held indoors at the Maude Cobb Exhibit Center.
+This class is now held indoors at the Longview Exhibit Center at the Longview Convention Complex.